1. Resources

 Jenkins optimizes for add-your-own functionality.
 There are a variety of plugins to make the platform more intuitive, but customizing it requires extra effort and time.

-• Installation and configuration: Being a self-contained Java app, Jenkins is fairly easy to install.
-Java must be installed on the target system.
+Being a self-contained Java app, Jenkins is fairly easy to install.
+You must install Java on the target system.
 Once deployed, you can use a basic online interface to run configuration checks.

 Jenkins itself lacks hands-on support as an open source offering, but it does have a sizable community you can reach out to resolve concerns.